mert-kurttutan/torchview/README.md

 - [ ] Support for Undirected edges for GNNs
 - [ ] Support for torch-based functions[^1]

-[^1]: Here torch-based functions refers to any function that uses only torch functions and modules.
-This is more general than modules
+[^1]: Here, torch-based functions refers to any function that uses only torch functions and modules.
+This is more general than modules.

 # Contributing